 This office is responsible for overall campus planning and management of administrative affairs.
 The Office of General Affairs is committed to creating sustainable campuses that do more than just satisfy the requirements for teaching, research, learning, and life guidance.
 Core tasks for this office include maintaining campus health and safety, ensuring energy conservation and carbon reduction, and other related services that require efficient and effective delivery.

-At present, the university library stores more than 1.3 million printed volumes; 2.3 million electronic books; 80 thousand periodical titles (including electronic journals); 137 thousand non-book items; and 573 electronic databases.
-All materials are managed by the Library Integrated System named Virtua.
+At present, the university library stores more than 1.3 million printed volumes; 2.6 million electronic books; 74 thousand periodical titles (including electronic journals); 140 thousand non-book items; and 536 electronic databases.
+All materials are managed by the cloud-based library services platform named Alma.

-The Office of Alumni Services and Resources Development was established in 1995 to meet the demands of a rapidly changing society, to promote closer relations with alumni, and to raise funds and advance TKU's academic standards.
-The Office, which was known as the "Office of University Development" until August 2001, comprises the Alumni Liaison Section and the Fund Raising Section.
+The Office of Alumni Services and Resources Development was established in 1995 to meet the demands of a rapidly changing society, to promote closer relations with alumni, and to raise funds and advance TKU’s academic standards.
+The Office, which was known as the “Office of University Development” until August 2001, is comprised of the Alumni Liaison Section and the Fund Raising Section.
 For organizational restructuring, unit mergers are not grouped from August 2018.

-As of July 2016, the total number of Tamkang alumni has reached 250,000.
-Tamkang graduates have successfully organized up to 146 alumni associations based on departments and graduate institutes, regions, businesses, and others.
+As of July 2020, the total number of Tamkang alumni has reached 270,000.
+Tamkang graduates have successfully organized up to 149 alumni associations based on departments and graduate institutes, regions, businesses, and other venues.